toa-io/comq/readme.md

 These intervals are not configurable.

 An "end stream" message is sent to the `replyTo` queue when the Reply stream is finished.

+> Control messages are sent with `correlationId` set to `control`.

+### Loss of tail

+:warning:

+If the broker connection is lost or if the Consumer crashes while consuming the Reply stream, some of the values yielded by the Reply stream may be lost.

+To avoid inconsistency, it is strongly recommended to use the Reply stream only with _safe_ Producers, which do not change the state.

 ## Encoding